Course Descriptions

 BUSN 215 Principles of Managerial Accounting Study of managerial accounting theory including cost accounting, production variance analysis, responsibility accounting and reporting, differential accounting, and budgeting.
 BUSN-150.
 Open to Junior and Senior Business majors and all Sophomore and First-Year students.

 BUSN 220 Principles of Marketing Study of the marketing discipline as it applies to the effective management of small and large businesses.
 The course emphasizes marketing strategy, consumer motivation, market research, product positioning, target market segmentation, product development, pricing, promotion and distribution, and effective resource allocation.
 A team project, evaluated by industry experts, ties together course concepts.
 Students should be familiar with accounting and basic statistical concepts.
-ECON-101 with a C- or better Open to Junior and Senior Economics and Business majors and all Sophomore and First-Year students.
+ECON-101 with a C- or better Open to Junior and Senior Business majors and all Sophomore and First-Year students.

 BUSN 245 Money, Banking, and Financial Markets This course is intended to give students a broad overview of the functions of the financial system and monetary policy in the U.S. and the global economy.
 It covers the Bond, Stock and Foreign exchange markets and how interest rates, stock prices and the value of the dollar in terms of foreign currency are determined.
 Bank balance sheets, Interest rate risk, liquidity, asset and capital adequacy management are also covered.
 The functions, history and role of the Federal Reserve (The Fed), the goal of monetary policy and monetary policy tools are discussed in detail.
 ECON-101 with a C- or better and MATH-112.
 Restricted to those who have not had ECON 306 and/or BUSN350.
 Open to Junior and Senior Economics and Business majors and all Sophomore and First-Year students.
 Cross-listed with ECON-245.